Xeckt/reggie/README.md

 [![Go Reference](https://pkg.go.dev/badge/pkg.go.dev/github.com/Xeckt/reggie.svg)](https://pkg.go.dev/github.com/Xeckt/reggie)

 You usually start by defining a `Reggie.Reg` struct object, either with the `New()` func or by populating the struct yourself.
-It uses the same format as the [registry](https://pkg.go.dev/golang.org/x/sys/windows/registry) package.
+It uses the same format as the [registry](https://pkg.go.dev/golang.org/x/sys/windows/registry) package with minor additions.
 ```go
 r := reggie.New()
 r.Key = registry.LOCAL_MACHINE